 - A description of how the project fits within your larger research goals and agenda;

-- A discussion of the potential impact of findings on your research domain;
+- A discussion of the potential impact of findings on your research domain and which focal area(s) of Grand Challenges it aligns with;

 - A list of known funding programs and/or sources which would be targeted for funding follow-up research;